Live from the Southern Command in sunny South Florida.

 Delay got to go.

-He's bad for the Republicans, he's bad for the leadership.
+He's bad for the leadership.

 And Jefferson is going to be innocent no matter what happens.

-But yet, uh ladies and gentlemen, I would like to come to the defense today of the Congressional Black Caucus on this.
+But yet, ladies and gentlemen, I would like to come to the defense today of the Congressional Black Caucus on this.

 But two wrongs do not make a right.